Nikola Ležaić: Biography

 Since 2009, he is the owner of the production company Smog Entertainment formed as a sister company of Film House Kiselo Dete.
-As the company's website says, Smog is the result of Nikola's urge to produce quirky moviegoer films that don't fit any profile.
-Smog rather chooses a lifeful mountain path than a safe freeway.
+Smog is the result of Ležaić's wish to produce quirky moviegoer films that don't fit any profile.

 He worked as a producer on two projects, Neposlušni directed by Mina Đukić and Pogledaj me, Kusturice by Uroš Tomić.
-He is also preparing his new film project.